neoforged/Documentation/docs/items/mobeffects.md

         // Apply your effect logic here.
     }

-    @Override
-    public void applyInstantaneousEffect(
-            @Nullable Entity directSource, // The entity causing the effect, for example a splash potion.
-            @Nullable Entity source, // The "source" entity, for example the player that threw the splash potion.
-            LivingEntity target, // The target entity.
-            int amplifier, // The amplifier of the effect. double strength // The "strength" of the effect.
-If the potion is applied through drinking,
-                            // this is 1.0.
-If it is a lingering potion, this is 0.5.
-If it is a
-                            // splash potion, this depends on where the splash potion lands.
-    ) {
-        // Apply your instant effect logic here.
-        // Note: This calls applyEffectTick by default.
-    }

     // Whether the effect should apply this tick.
 Used e.g. by the Regeneration effect that only applies
     // once every x ticks, depending on the tick count and amplifier.
     @Override